Anatomy of a Steel Building: Accessories

 Note: Due to the airflow design, some penetration of water during blowing rains is possible, however, unlikely with the use of foam closure strips.

-One accessory that was not mentioned, however, needs a shout out, are roll up/garage doors.
-These door systems are a must have for any prefab metal building.
+These door systems are a must-have for any prefab metal building.
 We often suggest getting your doors locally, mainly because local companies offer maintenance packages and service calls with purchase; check with your local supplier.

 For more information about the Anatomy of a Steel Building, CLICK HERE or give us a call 888-783-3535